 Less ambitious riders might want to break it down into smaller, more manageable sections.
 A nice ride begins in Bath, North Carolina’s oldest incorporated town and former state capital.
-Bath was settled in 1690 by Virginians and French Protestants and incorporated in 1705.
+Bath was settled in the 1690s by Virginians and French Protestants and incorporated in 1705.
 Blackbeard, the famous pirate, was one of the town’s early residents.
-A 15-mile ride northeast toward Belhaven takes you past some beautiful scenery and gives you a good look into this interesting part of the state.
+A 15-mile ride northeast toward Belhaven takes you past some beautiful scenery and gives you a good look into this interesting part of our state.

 Outer Banks Scenic Byway

-The memorable Outer Banks Scenic Byway offers a 111-mile ride that’s easily broken down into shorter legs.
-The byway follows Highway 12 from Bodie Island to Hatteras.
+The memorable Outer Banks Scenic Byway offers a 138-mile ride that’s easily broken down into shorter legs.
+The byway follows Highway 12 from Nags Head to Ocracoke to the Crystal Coast.
 The ride takes you through many charming island towns, including Rodanthe and Hatteras.

-At the end of Hatteras, hop on the Ocracoke Island ferry and continue to follow Highway 12 to Ocracoke Inlet.
+At the end of Hatteras, you'll have to hop on the Ocracoke Island ferry and continue to follow Highway 12 to Ocracoke Inlet.
 From there, pick up the Cedar Island ferry and head south.
-The ride ends in Beaufort, a quaint historic village on the Crystal Coast.
+The byway ride ends in Beaufort, a quaint historic village on the Crystal Coast.

-On the way you’ll pass many landmarks, including four lighthouses: Bodie, Hatteras, Ocracoke and Diamond Shoals.
-If you’re lucky you may see Banker ponies, wild horses descended from those brought by early explorers.
+On the way you’ll pass many landmarks, including Bodie Island, Cape Hatteras and Ocracoke lighthouses.
+If you’re lucky, you may see Banker ponies, wild horses descended from those brought by early explorers.

-Near the end of the line, the Fort Fisher State Recreation Area and North Carolina Aquarium provide plenty to see and do.
+About 5 miles south of the end of the greenway, the Fort Fisher State Recreation Area and North Carolina Aquarium in Kure Beach provide plenty to see and do.
 At the aquarium, you’ll have the chance to meet an albino alligator named Luna, learn about sea turtles and even touch a live shark.

 If you’re looking for more adventure, hop aboard the Fort Fisher ferry to Southport – this bike-friendly Brunswick Islands town has many historic sites, restaurants and antique shops as well as an adorable waterfront area.